xuankimtran/docs-1/pages/katalon-studio/docs/test-case-management-with-tags.md

 You can add tags to a test case when you first create a test case.
 To learn more about how to create a test case, see [Create Test Case](https://docs.katalon.com/katalon-studio/docs/create-test-case.html).

-Another way to add tags to a test case is using the **Properties** tab.
+You can also add tags to a test case using the **Properties** tab.
 Do as follows:

 1. Open your desired test case.
 2. Switch to the **Properties** tab.
-In this tab, you can find detailed information of a test case, including all tags.
+In this tab, you can find more details on a test case, including associated tags.

 3. Input your tag values, separate them by commas or semi-colons.